On the Inequalities of Projected Volumes and the Constructible Region: Appendix 1 ( for )

 \section{Appendix 1 ($\UC=\Con$ for $n\leq 3$)}

-In this section, we prove $\mathcal{BT}_3=\Conb_3$ in $\mathbb{R}^{3}$.
+In this section, we prove $\mathcal{BT}_3=\Conb_3$.
 This appears to be a folklore result, and we provide a proof for completeness.
-Since BT inequalities are correct for every projection vector, it suffices to prove that for any vector $\pi$, there exist an object $T$ such that $\pi(T)=\pi$ if $\pi$ satisfies all BT inequalities in $3$-dimension.
+Since BT inequalities are correct for all constructible vectors, it suffices to prove that, for any vector $\pi\in\R^7$, if it satisfies all BT inequalities for $3$-dimensional objects, then $\pi$ is constructible.
 In fact, we show $\UC=\NC$ for $n=3$.
-Since $\Con$ is sandwiched between them, all three of them are the same.
-Hence, it suffices to show that any NC inequality in $\mathbb{R}^{3}$ is the combination of some BT inequalities.
+Since $\Con$ is sandwiched between them, all three are the same.
+To show $\UC=\NC$ for $n=3$, it suffices to show that any NC inequality in $\mathbb{R}^{3}$ is a nonnegative linear combination of BT inequalities in $\mathbb{R}^{3}$.